Air Australia: History

-This contract was initially serviced with a leased Airbus A330 from Portuguese Airline HiFly utilising Australian crews.
+This contract was initially serviced with a leased Airbus A330-200 from Portuguese Airline HiFly utilising Australian crews.
 Former OzJet operations director David Blake was appointed CEO in 2008 to assist with the expansion of the airline side of the business.

-The first Australian-registered aircraft, an A330-200, was delivered in July 2009, and the Australian Air Operators Certificate was awarded soon after in September.
-This was complemented by the third A320 in December 2009.
+The first Australian-registered aircraft, an Airbus A330, was delivered in July 2009, and the Australian Air Operators Certificate was awarded soon after in September.
+This was complemented by a third A320 in December 2009.

 In June 2009 Strategic purchased the troubled airline OzJet along with its staff, its Air Operators Certificate and the Perth–Derby RPT route.
 The route was serviced by a chartered Fokker 100 from Alliance Airlines until Strategic's first Australian-registered Airbus A320 was introduced in early 2010.